Rutakara/Terra-Test/Terraform-README.md

             worker-2   Ready    <none>          4m52s   v1.27.1

-Now we can deploy nginx webserver in our cluster and expose it through a nopeport service
+Now we can deploy nginx webserver in our cluster and expose it through a nopeport service.
+Type the following commands in master node:

             kubectl create deployment test-deployment --image nginx:latest --replicas 3 kubectl expose deployment test-deployment --port 80 --type NodePort